EdoardoFerrero97/Edoardo_Ivan_Jose/README.md

 ESELEC - GENERATOR MONITORING AND DIAGNOSTICS

-"This report discusses the significant challenges posed by short circuits within the rotor winding of synchronous generators in the electrical sector.
+This report discusses the significant challenges posed by short circuits within the rotor winding of synchronous generators in the electrical sector.
 Such short circuits are a major concern for organizations like Eselec, an experienced electrical engineering and consultancy firm, and are frequently caused by the deterioration of non-conductive materials brought on by ageing and various thermal and mechanical stress conditions.
 These flaws result in an increase in excitation current, mechanical vibrations, rotor damage, and magnetic field imbalance, all of which can result in significant operational interruptions such as generator shutdowns, production losses, and the requirement for immediate maintenance.

 Commercial monitoring systems currently available are frequently pricey and primarily intended for high-power generating units, making them impractical for smaller generators that are frequently used across a variety of industrial sectors.
 The report emphasizes the demand for a scalable, affordable method of rotor winding monitoring and generator output maximization.